skillfox-labs/pulumi-practice/README.md

 Just supply the basename of your private key with neither a path, nor an extension.
 In other words, use something like `mykey` rather than `mykey.pem` or even worse, `~/.ssh/mykey.pem`.
 You'll provide the fully qualified name to `ssh` on the command line.

+* Your key needs to be `chmod 600`

+* This `AMI` is Amazon Linux, which is a CentOS derivative.
+So the default username is `ec2-user`.

-Also, your key needs to be `chmod 600`.
-And don't forget to `pulumi destroy` the stack when you're done with it!
+* Don't forget to `pulumi destroy` the stack when you're done with it!

 Happy trails!!